SQLitis/monsters/README.rst

 EL1 has a 5% chance of 1 gem plus a 5% chance of 1 art, total 275/20 + 55 = 13.75 + 55 = 68.75gp.
 EL1 has a 0.24 probability of 1 mundane item plus a 5% chance of 1 minor magic item, total 0.24*350 + 1,000/20 = 84 + 50 = 134gp.
 The CR 1/3 mongrelfolk cuts all of those by a factor of 3 to start with (because three randomly-chosen mongrelfolk would be an EL1 encounter), and then cuts the coins and items in half again (for the coins that means half as many coins, for the items that means half the chance, per the Monster Manual).
 That leaves the mongrelfolk with 12.35gp in coins, 22.92gp in goods, and 22.33gp in items.
 And remember, that's an average.
 Some mongrelfolk have much less.
 They're cheap hires, is what I'm saying.
-This might have something to do with the fact that even the narrator seems prejudiced against them.
+This might have something to do with the fact that even the Fiend Folio narrator seems prejudiced against them.

 Mongrelfolk speak Common and their own pidgin language.
 Mongrelfolk are extremely cowardly, and they avoid direct conflict as much as possible.
 If we're talking about first-level Commoners hired as porters for adventurers, cowardice and common sense are basically the same thing.
 They construct traps around their lairs rather than relying on combat to keep intruders away.
 I like these folks already.